The benefits of Bakuchiol - The natural Retinol alternative

 Cue bakuchiol (bah-koo-chee-ole) - the first ever plant-based, vegan alternative to retinol… an ingredient we’re SUPER excited about.
 Life’s already busy enough as it is, so today we’re talking about how bakuchiol is good for skin - helping you achieve naturally great results regardless of skin type without freakout level have-to-stay-at-home-now skin drams.

-Retinol 101 - what is retinol and why is it so popular?
+Retinol 101 - What is Retinol and why is it so popular?

 Before we start raving about the beauty worlds’ latest buzz ingredient, let’s take it back a notch.
 Why has an alternative to retinol even been created if it’s already so damn good?
 Retinol is a type of retinoid, which are all forms of vitamin A - a vitamin that’s crucial for skin function, not to mention our eyes and immune system in general.